The Future of Responsible Aquaculture

-Seven key metrics for aquaculture have been developed to systematically improve farm-level working conditions and decrease the impact of aquaculture on biodiversity.
-These metrics, also called foundational measures, are embedded in the core of the Aquaculture Stewardship Council (ASC) standards but can also apply to all aquaculture systems, across size, species and place.
+WWF has identified key metrics for aquaculture to systematically improve farm-level environmental and social performance.
+These metrics are embedded in the core of the ASC standards and WWF approaches to aquaculture improvement.
+They can apply to all aquaculture systems across size, species, and place.

 Wild Fish for Feed

 Feed ingredients can come from unsustainable fisheries that impact the health of marine ecosystems.
 Pound for pound, aquaculture feed contains less wild-caught seafood than it used to, though the growth of the sector is so great that the overall use of wild-caught seafood in feed is still increasing.

 Land and Habitat Conversion

 Like all farming, aquaculture takes up space.
 Production can occur in ponds, lakes, rivers or along the coast.
 Mangroves, among other ecologically-sensitive habitats, have been cleared for aquaculture–activities that can drive climate change, threaten wildlife and their habitats, pollute drinking water, and harm neighboring fisheries on which others rely for food and jobs.

 Aquaculture uses a significant amount of fresh water for many reasons, including to fill ponds and to produce feed.
 While most is returned to the environment, there is much that can be done to use water more efficiently and limit pollution.

 Farmers must keep fish healthy to use resources efficiently.
 Low survival rates waste feed and contributes to pollution.
 Good conditions and management can increase farm survival rates while decreasing pressure on natural resources to produce food.

 Aquaculture requires energy to dig ponds, produce feed, and treat waste, though use varies depending.
 Extensive farms use very little, while farms with 24-hour aeration can use significant amounts.